rubycdp/ferrum/README.md

 if you are going to crawl sites.
 You crawl, not test.
 Besides that clean lightweight API to browser is what Ruby was missing, so here it comes.

+If you like this project, please consider to [become a backer](https://www.patreon.com/rferrum) on Patreon.

 ## Install

 There's no official Chrome or Chromium package for Linux don't install it this